bitpusher2k/M365IRScripts/README.md

 All scripts that output reports by default do so to a new folder named "Investigation" on the current user's desktop, in a subfolder with the name of the primary domain of tenant under investigation.
 The prompt for this can be skipped by setting -OutputFolder parameter to "Default" when running a script.

-General playbook steps for investigating a BEC incident in M365.
+General playbook steps for investigating & remediating a BEC incident in M365.

-1.
-2.
-3.
-4.
-5.
+1. Contain incident - block sign-in to known or suspected compromised accounts and initiate password resets.
+Check user roles and mailbox permissions, and expand scope of incident accordingly.
+2. Retrieve and review account logs - start with sign-in logs, audit logs, inbox rules, mailbox audit logs.
+3. Check built-in protections - Entra ID risk detections and Microsoft Defender alerts/incidents/quarantine
+4. Review tenant Enterprise Applications, impacted account MFA methods, registered devices, changes to OneDrive files and junk mail configurations.
+5. Pivot through logs following events from known malicious/suspicious to find related events - Chronology is the first element of induction; topology is the second.
+Link events by proximity in time and proximity in source.
+6. If impacted account scope is expanded by findings from logs & settings start back at step one and repeat.
+7. Once investigation is concluded and accounts secured clear messages from Microsoft Defender quarantine, unblock sending of any blocked accounts, use eDiscovory to find and remove identified spam/phishing messages from mailboxes.

 # Key Takeaways: